-In addition to incorporating potential updates of death, cancer and hospital inpatient data, further linkage is underway to provide more detailed data on cancer outcomes, including the stage and grade of the tumour, in addition to treatment information, for the full cohort.
-Additional potential linkages are currently being considered, such as disease specific registries and clinical audit information.
+In addition to incorporating potential updates of death, cancer and hospital inpatient data, we are always considering potential future linkages.
+Currently, detailed data on cancer outcomes, including the stage and grade of the tumour, in addition to treatment information, for the full cohort is being processed prior to release.
+Planned release dates are available on our future data release timeline page.

 The Relationship Between Ambient Atmospheric Fine Particulate Matter (PM2.5) and Glaucoma in a Large Community CohortSharon Y. L. Chua and et al

 Shared mechanisms between coronary heart disease and depression: findings from a large UK general population-based cohortGolam M. Khandaker et al

 A semi-supervised approach for rapidly creating clinical biomarker phenotypes in the UK Biobank using different primary care EHR and clinical terminology systemsS Denaxas et al

 Approved Research ID : 12345